stratigraphy/WaverideR_incl_C_code/README.md

-# WaverideR
+# WaverideR_incl_C_code

+WaverideR_incl_C_code is a modified version of the WaverideR R package which includes C based code

-The 'Waverider' R package uses the continuous wavelet transform to analyze cyclostratigraphic data.
+The 'WaverideR_incl_C_code' R package uses the continuous wavelet transform to analyze cyclostratigraphic data.
 The continuous wavelet transform enables the observation of transient/non-stationary cyclicity in time-series.
 The goal of cyclostratigraphic studies is to define frequency/period in the depth/time domain.
 By conducting the continuous wavelet transform on cyclostratigraphic